rfordatascience/r4dswebsite/README.md

-R for Data Science Online Community Website
+Read for Data Science Online Community Website
 ===========================================

 What is the R4DS online community?

 What do we aim to teach?

-Built With
+Built With experet
 ----------

 -   Hugo 0.38.2